Low Sugar Peach Jam

 1. I never tried it because I always have so many lemons around, but I don’t see why it won’t work.
 You can try to dry a few, then drop them in a cup of water for a few minutes.
 Fish them out and see if the outside of the seeds feels like it’s covered in jelly.
 If it is, it will work just fine in the jam.

-5. Margaret Carraway
+10. Margaret Carraway says:

 Have you ever canned black berry jelly like this?
 I can’t wait to try the lemon seeds!
 Pectin has become so expensive.